-The Office Manager is Pat Del Duca.
+The Office Manager/Registrar is Pat Del Duca.
 She manages the front office and works closely with the Headmaster in communicating information to the families.
-She also assists families with records and school business unrelated to student discipline, curriculum, or the classroom.
+She also assists families with enrollment, records, and school business unrelated to student discipline, curriculum, or the classroom.

-The Family Giving and Community Engagement Officer is David Lins.
-He oversees the financial wellness of our two primary areas of fundraising: The Community Investment Campaign and the Tax Credit Campaign.
+The Family Giving and Community Engagement Officer is Mandi Canter.
+She oversees the financial wellness of our two primary areas of fundraising: The Community Investment Campaign and the Tax Credit Campaign.

-The Exceptional Student Services Team oversee programs for all students with IEPs and are responsible for screening incoming students for special needs and conducting evaluations for special education when necessary.
+The Exceptional Student Services Team oversees programs for all students with IEPs and is responsible for screening incoming students for special needs and conducting evaluations for special education when necessary.

-The 504 Coordinator is Victoria Van Leuven.
+The 504 Coordinator is Christine Gandy.
 She is responsible for overseeing the programs of students with Section 504 plans, including screening for, and evaluating student needs for 504 accommodation plans.